NVIDIA/grcuda/docs/grcuda.md

 ## Function Namespaces

-GrCUDA organizes functions in a hierarchical namespace, i.e., namespaces can be nested.
+GrCUDA organizes functions in a hierarchical namespace, i.e. namespaces can be nested.
 The user can register additional kernel and host function into this namespace.
 The registration is not persisted across instantiations of the GrCUDA language context.

 The root namespace is called `CU`.
 It can be received through a polyglot expression.

 **Example in Python:**